-Avoiding problematic plastics is the simplest way to reduce waste plastic and pollution – so why not take action for the ocean and be a part in the Plastic-Free July challenge?
+Avoiding problematic plastics is the simplest way to reduce waste plastic and pollution.

-We understand it can be confusing and overwhelming with all the information about how best to reduce your plastic footprint, so here are 10 easy-to-implement ways to go Plastic Free for the Ocean this July.
+We understand it can be confusing and overwhelming with all the information about how best to reduce your plastic footprint, so here are 10 easy-to-implement ways to go plastic-free for the ocean.

 Minimise takeaways and watch the single-use plastics fade away.
 Opt to “dine in”.
 Have your coffee in a mug and enjoy some quiet time indoors.

 Create a “plastic-free trip out kit” and leave it in the car, or in a bag at all times.
 The kit consists of plastic free cutlery, bag, cup and straw.
 Make one up for your husband, girlfriend, kids, grandma...etc.
 If you end up using the items, wash them up and then straight back into the kit bag or car (or wherever else you store this) to be used over and over.

 Spend your money wisely - try local farmers markets and bulk food stores who tend to advocate for less packaging.
 Invest in reusables – swap a single-use plastic coffee cup and lid for a KeepCup, buy a Stainless Steel water bottle and never buy water in a single-use plastic bottle again, BYO reusable shopping bags and say no to plastic straws by purchasing a metal straw you can reuse time and time again.